Last Updated: January 6, 2025

 3. What are some examples of crashing?

 (For instance, the event directors created a competitive environment; they built two houses side by side, with different teams building each house.
 The idea is that competition creates fun and is a strong performance motivator.)
 For example, the Petronas Twin Towers in Kuala Lumpur, Malaysia, were built by two competing construction companies.
-See video of the Petronas Twin Towers construction
+See the video of the Petronas Twin Towers construction.

 Journal question: